Skip to main content

 Creeping thyme

-While this plant isn’t of the edible variety, creeping thyme offers the same wonderful herbal fragrance as the thyme you’d find in the kitchen.
+While creeping thyme isn’t edible, it offers the same wonderful herbal fragrance as the thyme you’d find in the kitchen.
 This purple plant is an excellent ground cover for sunny or lightly shaded areas of the garden, filling empty spots in the yard and gaps between stepping stones.
 Creeping thyme also has the added benefit of choking out invasive weeds, so these blooms will keep your garden free from bothersome weed growth.

 Delosperma – Ice Plant

 With spreading leaves and striking flowers that open to the sun and close in the shade, this low-growing perennial features a gorgeous blend of orange, fuchsia, and white blossoms.
-They thrive in sunny areas with fast-draining soil and require weekly watering in the heat of summer.
+It thrives in sunny areas with fast-draining soil and requires weekly watering in the heat of summer.

 It should come as no surprise that Dragon’s Blood is known for the distinctive, vibrant red color of the petals.
 Sedums enjoy good sun and soil that isn’t too dry.
 They’re fairly undemanding though, so they can also grow in partial shade (but not full shade).
 Known to provide year-round beauty in your garden, you may still see the pretty rosette flowers peeking out from beneath the snow in winter.